 The Chair of the School Postgraduate Research Committee (SPRC), or Head of School nominee, considers the Independent Reports, the Report of the Independent Convenor, and the Joint Report, and may refer the case back to the examiners if the Joint Report does not justify the decision made.
 Otherwise, the Chair of the SPRC, or Head of School nominee, signs the Joint Report to confirm that the result has been justified.
 The Independent Reports, Joint Report, and Report of the Independent Convenor are sent to Student Services and Systems, normally within eight working days of the oral examination.

-Student Services and Systems notifies the student of the outcome of the examination, and sends the student a copy of the examination reports (containing the list of required amendments, if appropriate), normally within two weeks of the oral examination.
+Upon receiving the examiner report forms, the Head of Registry Services or nominee signs the Joint Examiner report and viva outcome letter.
+Student Services and Systems then notifies the student of the outcome of the examination, and sends the student a copy of the examination reports (containing the list of required amendments, if appropriate), within two weeks of receipt of the examiner reports from the School.
 Amendments must only be made as directed by the examiners, and not to other areas of the thesis.

-Following approval of the corrections received within the deadline set by the examiners, an examiner (normally the internal examiner) signs off the Library forms certifying that all corrections have been completed within deadline.
-The Library forms should be bound into the front of each of the hard bound copies of the thesis which the student submits to Student Services and Systems.
+Following approval of the corrections received within the deadline set by the examiners, an examiner (normally the internal examiner) signs off the Thesis Deposit forms certifying that all corrections have been completed within deadline.
+Student Services and Systems confirms that an electronic submission has been made via Pure (see information on Open Access and Thesis Embargo below).
 Student Services and Systems then notifies the student that the award has been approved.

 Students who fail to submit a corrected or revised thesis by the date set by the examiners will normally be regarded as having failed the examination and the decisions of the examiners will lapse.
 If, in exceptional circumstances, the student is granted a period of temporary withdrawal following the original submission of the thesis, the deadline for submission of a corrected or revised thesis will be adjusted accordingly.
 This will be managed in the normal manner by the School, unless the student has/will exceed the cumulative maximum of two years’ temporary withdrawal from the programme.
-In this instance, the student/School should submit a RDP Exception Request - Temporary Withdrawal form to email@example.com for consideration by the Research and Postgraduate Committee.
+In this instance, the student/School should submit a RDP Exception Request - Temporary Withdrawal Form (Microsoft Word) by email to email@example.com for consideration by the Education Committee (Quality and Standards).
 The School should update the examiners, and notify Student Services and Systems as appropriate, if a temporary withdrawal period has been granted.